 Finance Is Cutting the SEO Budget in Half

 CFO already made the call.
-Push too hard → you look like you're defending your job, not the function.
+Push too hard → you look like you're defending your job instead of the function.

 Your VP Marketing forwards an email from the CFO: "We're cutting the SEO line item by roughly half next quarter - tools, contractors, the new hire we approved.
 It's not personal, we're cutting everywhere.
 The VP wants you on a call tomorrow to walk through what stays and what goes."